63 Days In Months

 63 days / 30.44 days/month ≈ 2.07 months

 This indicates that 63 days is roughly equivalent to two months.
-However, it's crucial to remember that this is an approximation.
+Still, it's crucial to remember that this is an approximation.
 The actual number of months will depend on the specific starting date and the months involved.

 Method 2: Considering Specific Month Lengths: A More Accurate Approach